Classifying irreducible fixed points of five scalar fields in perturbation theory: Discussion

 It is important however not to despair and to continue this program to higher values of $N$.
 The $N = 6$ case appears within reach, because finite subgroups of $\tmop{SU} (4)$ have been classified {\cite{blichfeldt1917finite,hanany2001monograph}}.
 It would be very exciting if exhaustive analysis yielded a new stable fixed point missed by prior studies.

 One may also consider an analogous problem for more general theories, including fermions and gauge fields.
 Recall that the two-loop beta functions for the most general renormalizable quantum field theories in four dimension (quartic scalar, Yukawa, and gauge couplings) are known since the 1980's {\cite{machacek1983two,machacek1984two,machacek1985two}}.
+There exist many known fixed points of these theories, in particular of the scalar-fermion theories {\cite{Zinn-Justin:1991ksq, Rosenstein:1993zf,Fei:2016sgs,Liendo:2021wpo,Pannell:2023tzc}}.
 It will be interesting to systematically study fixed points of these theories in $d = 4 - \varepsilon$, with the help of group theory results.
 Notice that the classification of finite subgroups of many Lie groups are also finished, including SU(3) {\cite{miller1916theory,blichfeldt1917finite}} and SU(4) mentioned above.

 Another variation of our problem would be to try to classify tri-critical fixed points, which means fixed points with two relevant couplings (which may be two mass terms, one mass and one cubic, or one mass and one quartic).